victoriastuart/keras_js_canvas_resnet-50/README.md

 # keras_js_canvas_resnet-50
 Resnet-50 image classifier in web browser

+Some work/experiments I did ~8 months ago; provided here, "as-is" (Arch Linux x86_64; ...).
+I don't have all the libraries installed anymore as I had to re-install Arch Linux recently, but all the pieces should be there.
+Email or create an Issue if something's missing; for platform-specific installs, you're basically on your own, however.
+Sorry: busy on other projects ... :-p

-Abbreviated notes, here: see the webpage HTML code for webpage-related notes, and the python script for additional comments.
+Abbreviated notes, here.
+See the webpage HTML code for webpage-related notes, and the python script for additional comments.
 Briefly, however:

 Dependencies: